Men of Color Summit

 Breakout Session #2

-- Career Education: Students will find out about various career paths and certificates that do not require transfer or BA degrees.
+Students will learn about various career paths and certificates that do not require transfer or a BA degree.
 Did you know that Folsom Lake College has a world-class recording studio on campus?
-In this session, you can learn about FLC's Commercial Music degree as well as opportunities for internships in the exciting field of Music Production.
+In this session, you can learn about FLC's Commercial Music degree and opportunities for internships in the exciting field of Music Production.

 12:00 to 12:45 pm: